ddooley/ddooley.github.io/_pages/term_requests.md

 1. example of usage
 1. term editor: your name, and that of any collaborators, as it should appear in OBI

-When you’ve collected as much of this information as possible, please follow this link to submit a term request to our tracker:
+When you’ve collected as much of this information as possible, please follow this link to submit a term request to our tracker (a GitHub account is required):

 [`https://github.com/obi-ontology/obi/issues/new`](https://github.com/obi-ontology/obi/issues/new){:target="_blank"}

-(A GitHub account is required.)

 ## More Details